vishnevskiy/battlenet/README.rst

 * If you want to pass additional arguments to pytest, add them to the tox command line after "--". i.e., for verbose pytext output on py27 tests: ``tox -e py27 -- -v``

+* All tests that actually hit the BattleNet API should be decorated with the ``@pytest.mark.integration`` decorator.
+This allows us to run these iff the unit tests passed.

 Release Checklist
 -----------------